aashari/boilerplate-bun-restapi/README.md

 bun run dev
 ```

-This will start the server with hot reloading enabled.
+This will start the server with hot reloading enabled, which means changes to your code will automatically restart the server.

 ### Environment Variables